|

 Post Graduate:

 1. Rosirius Serge.
-Ruby, in lovely form, kept his outline, beautiful eye.
+Ruby, in lovely form, kept his outline, beautiful

 2. Rosemonde Voyager at Kringleholme.
-Blenheim, apologies my notes are indecipherable.
+Blenheim, apologies my notes

 3. Chamanic Sentinel at Chesalatina